 Privacy has always been viewed as a valuable feature within the cryptocurrency community.
 It is the precursor to fungibility, which is necessary for a widely used form of money.
 Similarly, most crypto-asset holders don’t want their holdings and transaction history to be completely public.
 Among the various cryptographic techniques aiming to provide privacy to blockchains, the zk-SNARK and zk-STARK proofs are two noteworthy examples.

-zk-SNARK stands for zero-knowledge succinct non-interactive argument of knowledge, and zk-STARK represents zero-knowledge succinct transparent argument of knowledge.
-Zk-SNARK proofs are already being used on Zcash, on JP Morgan Chase’s blockchain-based payment system, and as a way to securely authenticate clients to servers.
+zk-SNARK stands for zero-knowledge succinct non-interactive argument of knowledge, and zk-STARK represents zero-knowledge succinct transparent argument of knowledge. zk-SNARK proofs are used by cryptocurrency projects (such as Zcash), on blockchain-based payment systems, and as a way to securely authenticate clients to servers.
 But while zk-SNARKs have made significant headway to being well-established and adopted, zk-STARK proofs are now being touted as the new and improved version of the protocol, addressing many of the previous drawbacks of zk-SNARKs.

-After a while, Bob walks by the entrance and shout which side he wants Alice to appear from (Path 2 in this case).
+After a while, Bob walks by the entrance and shouts which side he wants Alice to appear from (Path 2 in this case).

 If Alice truly knows the secret, she will reliably show up from the path Bob names.